uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/autowiring/README.md

 ### Limitations:
 - The dependencies can still be defined using `<constructor-arg>` and `<property>`, and it will always override autowiring.
-- Autowiring can not inject primitive and string values.
+- Autowiring can not inject primitive type and string type values.
-- It works with References only.
+- It works with Reference types only.

 ## Example demonstrating Autowiring through XML configuration